Lie Neurons: Adjoint-Equivariant Neural Networks for Semisimple Lie Algebras: Preliminaries

 \subsection{Lie Group and Lie Algebra}

 A Lie group $\mathcal{G}$ is a smooth manifold whose elements satisfy the group axioms.
-Because of this, a special vector space naturally arises at the identity of every Lie group named the Lie algebra, denoted $\mathfrak{g}$.
+The tangent space at the identity of a Lie group is named Lie algebra, denoted $\mathfrak{g}$.
 A Lie algebra locally captures the structure of the Lie group.
-It is possible to move from a Lie group to a Lie algebra around the identity and vice versa.
-This is achieved by employing the exponential and log maps:

-For a matrix Lie group, the exponential map is the matrix exponential, and the log map is the matrix logarithm.
-In addition to the exponential map, every Lie algebra is equipped with an asymmetric binary operator called the Lie bracket:
+Every Lie algebra is equipped with an antisymmetric binary operator called the Lie bracket:

-The elements of the Lie algebra have non-trivial structures.
-However, since the Lie algebra is a vector space, for a Lie algebra of dimension $m$, we can always represent it using $\mathbb{R}^m$ given appropriate bases.
-As a result, we introduce two useful functions: